 What sort of heat pump should I choose?

-There are two main types of heat pumps: air-source heat pumps and ground-source heat pumps.
-If considering an air-source heat pump, there are three types available: central heat pump, ductless or mini-split, or mini-ducted.
+There are three main types of heat pumps: air-source, water-source and ground-source heat pumps.
+If - like most people - you choose an air-source heat pump, there are three types available: central heat pump, ductless - often called a mini-split, or mini-ducted.

 A contractor will help you determine the right system for your home.
 Keep these key considerations in mind:

-What is your current heating type?
-Some types of heat pumps are better for homes with electric baseboard heating, which lack duct work, while others are best suited to homes with oil, gas, or electric furnaces that have existing ducts.
+What's your current heating type?
+Some types of heat pumps are better for homes with electric baseboard heating that lack duct work, while others are best suited to homes with oil, gas, or electric furnaces that have existing ducts.

 Budget.
 The more efficient your heat pump, the better.
 While this might mean a higher up front cost, it will also mean much better performance, better comfort and more savings in the long run, so be sure to check the efficiency ratings when you research.